 - Failure to participate: Students who sit out of the dance classes or their assigned dances at the formal will be asked to leave unless arrangements have been made by their parents ahead of time to have the student observe.
 Failure to participate will be considered a Breach of Contract and the student may not be admitted to future Formals.

 - Leaving Early or Late Arrival: It is disrespectful to our instructor Ms. Ryan and your fellow students to leave in the middle of a dance class.
-If you have an unavoidable conflict that requires you to come late or leave early, please let us know ahead of time. continuing tardiness or leaving early at dance class will be considered a Breach of Contract and the student may not be admitted to future formals.
+If you have an unavoidable conflict that requires you to come late or leave early, please let us know ahead of time.
+Unexcused repeated tardiness or leaving early will be considered a Breach of Contract and the student may not be admitted to future Formals.

 - Get ready to DANCE!
 Each dance class starst with line dances, in order to get every student ready to learn many basic steps and styles.
 Starting with the second lesson, you will focus on partner dancing for the majority of the class time.

 - Please WEAR APPROPRIATE SHOES.
 No flip-flops, as they make it difficult to step backward.
 You may choose to wear the shoes you will wear at the formal, to break them in.

 - WEAR DEODORANT!

-- Make sure your undergarments DO NOT SHOW.
-Sheer shirts and crop tops are not permitted.
+- Sheer shirts and crop tops are not permitted.
 Also beware of loose shirts that reveal too much when spinning.
-Dress code rules applies to plunging necklines and bare backs.
-SEE LADIES’ ATTIRE.
+Plunging necklines and bare backs are not permitted.
+Open-sided shirts are not permitted.

 - View our CODE OF CONDUCT.
 All these rules apply to dance classes as well as to the night of the Formal.
-Any rude behavior, gestures, or language will receive a warning, and if there is a second offense, you will be asked to leave.
+Any rude behavior, gestures, or language will receive a warning, and if there is a second offense, you will be asked to leave the class and you may be dropped from the Formal without a refund.